sirgalleto/ngUnderscore/README.md

 # ngUnderscore
-A sexy reference to the underscore.js for angular.
+A sexy reference to underscore.js for angular.